newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 ![lab0-launcher](../screenshots/lab0_screen01.png) <sup>Note: The icon might be a little different from the screenshot.</sup>

 5. Your browser should look _something_ like the screenshot below showing a 404 error message.
 Why?
-Remember that a Launcher is the entry point on the Home page to a specific Nerdlet.
+Remember that a Launcher is the entry point on the "Apps" page to a specific Nerdlet.
 Currently, the Lab 0 Launcher is not connected to a Nerdlet, which causes an error to be displayed.
 Let's fix that by creating a Nerdlet and connecting it to the Lab 0 Launcher.

 ![lab0-launcher-clicked](../screenshots/lab0_screen02.png)